Reparation is an exploration of intergenerational memory in women and how it impacts individual identity.

 jean claire Martin (BFA Hons1) is a queer artist, who was born on the land of the Dharug Nation, grew up on Larrakia Country and is currently living and creating in Meanjin - on the lands of the Turrbal and Jagera People.
 Sovereignty was never ceded.
 This Always Was and Always Will Be Aboriginal Land.

-This journey sees a return to Larrakia Country to undertake a 3-month artist residency at Tactile Arts.
+This journey sees a return to Larrakia Country for a 3-month artist residency at Tactile Arts.
 What was intended to be coming home to place, Reparation ended up being a coming home to themselves.